kirwaboit/rwakiPython/Linux/README.md

 - Red hat created in 1994

-- RPM  Red Hat Package Manager
+- RPM =   Red Hat Package Manager

+- curl and wget both good for accessing web addresses and downloads and testign APIs, but wget is better for multiple  and large installations

 - Most popular Linux webservers :Apache and Nginx

-- most popular Email servers : postfix, dovecot adn sendmail.org
+- most popular Email servers : postfix, dovecot and sendmail.org

 - most popular database servers :mariaDb, mysql, postgresql